jayhowell/OpenShiftAMQTutorial/README.md

 1. Go to Operators and chose the operator

-2\.
-Create AMQ server from Broker in the namespace/project you want it in\.
-In this example\, I've just let it be in the default project\.
+2. Create AMQ server from Broker in the namespace/project you want it in.
+In this example, I've just let it be in the default project.

-3. Create a self signed cert using the following commands in RHEL
+3. Create a self signed cert using the following commands in RHEL.
+When you use keytool, it will ask you for information including password.
+In the examples below, I've used "password" as the password.
+All other fields can be what ever you like.

     ```
     keytool -genkey -alias broker -keyalg RSA -keystore ./broker.ks